 chat with the various birds, bugs, and animals that come to visit her home.

-Primary Assistant, was born in Walnut Creek CA. and moved to Gig Harbor when she was
+Administrative Assistant, was born in Walnut Creek CA. and moved to Gig Harbor when she was

 3 years old.
 Hanne was taught Montessori up until 4th grade.
 She has helped her mom Annette with the

 school since it has been open.
 She graduated Gig Harbor high school in 2013.
 She spends most of her time

 sailing as she is training for the 2020 Olympics in the Laser Radial.
 She enjoys baking, being in the sun and

 Primary Assistant, was raised in the Olalla area, where she lived until she got married and